mherchel/herchel.com/src/blog/variables/index.md

 Looking good!
 But, we still need to add that fade that's near the top.
 To do this, we're using a [linear-gradient](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient) fading between `deepskyblue` and `transparent`.

-Because we also do not want this to scroll, we're using the `::after` pseudo element on the `body` tag.
+Because we also do not want this to scroll, we're using the `::after` pseudo element on the `body` tag in a similar fashion to what we did before.

 ```css
 body:after {